Performances and adaptations of The Star-Spangled Banner: Notable poor performances and changed lyrics

-Pop singer Anastacia performed the anthem before the 2002 MLB All-Star Game but sang "perilous night" instead of "perilous fight."
-The game ended in a controversial 7-7 tie after 11 innings.

 At a 2005 exhibition hockey game in Quebec City, Caroline Marcil, daughter of a past Hockey Québec president, forgot the words to the anthem, left to get printed lyrics and, as she returned, slipped on the ice and fell.
 Marcil was later invited to appear on Good Morning America, where she performed "The Star-Spangled Banner" correctly.

 René Marie substituted the anthem's lyrics with those of "Lift Every Voice and Sing" at a Denver civic event in 2008.

 Anita Baker was criticized for her performance of "The Star-Spangled Banner" at Game 4 of the 2010 NBA Finals.